Body image: History

+Specific ideals of appearance have always existed.
+This is well demonstrated by statues in Classical Antiquity that idealized slim and young female bodies and athletic male bodies.

+Appearance ideals have also fluctuated according to sociocultural values.
+In many cultures, any appearance feature that implied social status or wealth was ideal.
+Because of the historical link of wealth to food, those with full-figured frames were seen as rich or powerful particularly before the 20th Century.
+In the Han dynasty, features such as clear skin and dark hair were highly prized, as it was thought that damaging the skin and hair your ancestors gave you was disrespectful.

+Ancient Egyptians, Buddhists and Christian monks have also associated bald heads with holiness and cleanliness.

+Today, advancements in communication technology and expansions of the fashion, beauty and cosmetic industries have resulted in unprecedented levels of appearance pressures and body image concerns.
+Social media in particular has reshaped the "perfect body", and presents inconsistent and unrealistic ideals for our bodies including hair, body type, genital appearance, skin tone among other features.

 Demographics

 Women

 "Social currency for girls and women continues to be rooted in physical appearance".
 Women "all over the world are evaluated and oppressed by their appearances", including their ages, skin tones, or sizes.

 Many advertisements promote insecurities in their audiences in order to sell them solutions, and so may present retouched images, sexual objectification, and explicit messages that promote "unrealistic images of beauty" and undermine body image, particularly in female audiences.

 Body dissatisfaction creates negative attitudes, a damaging mentality, and negative habits in young women.

-The emphasis on an ideal female body shape and size is especially psychologically detrimental to young women, who may resort to grooming, dieting, and surgery in order to be happy.
-A negative body image is very common among young adult women.
+The emphasis on an ideal female body shape and size is psychologically detrimental to young women, who may resort to grooming, dieting, and surgery in order to be happy.
 "The prevalence of eating disorder development among college females is especially high, with rates up to 24% among college students."
 Body dissatisfaction in girls is associated with increased rate of smoking and a decrease in comfort with sexuality when they're older, which may lead them to consider cosmetic surgery.

-Global eating disorder rates such as anorexia and bulimia are gradually rising in adolescent girls.
-The National Eating Disorders Association, reported that 95% of individuals who suffer from an eating disorder are aged 12 to 26, and anorexia is the third-most-common illness among teenagers.
-Teenage girls are most prone "to internalize negative messages and obsess about weight loss to obtain a thin appearance".

-The pressure on women and girls "to cope with the effects of culturally induced body insecurity" is severe, with many reporting that "their lives would be better if they were not judged by their looks and body shape, [as] this is leading to low self-esteem, eating disorders, mental health problems and depression."
+The pressure on women and girls "to cope with the effects of culturally induced body insecurity" is 'severe'.
+Many reported that "their lives would be better if they were not judged by their looks and body shape, [as] this is leading to low self-esteem, eating disorders, mental health problems and depression."

-"Cultural messages about beauty (i.e. what it is, how it should be cultivated, and how it will be rewarded) are often implicitly conveyed through media representations of women."